-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 - Marvel toy Iron Man collectible stands over 2”...

 The amazing world of LEGO has now joined forces with Marvel to bring you this iconic BrickHeadz 41604 Iron Man figure, with thrusters, armor, and mask for some high-tech superhero fun!
 The toy stands over 2 inches, without baseplate, consisting of 101 pieces.
-This MK50 construction character is fun to build using these colorful LEGO bricks that recreate all of Iron Man’s details from the Avengers: Infinity War movie, including his electromagnetic armor suit.
+This MK50 construction character is fun to build using these colorful LEGO bricks that recreate all of Tony Stark details from the Avengers: Infinity War movie, including the Iron Man electromagnetic armor suit.

 These BrickHeadz buildable models are compatible with all LEGO construction sets.